Cat adoption saves lives. Adopt a cat and you'll have a friend for life! Contact us, or contact another local humane society, animal shelter or SPCA.

 The Stray Connection took six cats on Sunday, February 19, and placed three additional cats into foster care on Saturday, February 25.
 Aslin, a beautiful Maine Coon, is severely underweight, and has a heart murmur.
 He also had trauma to his tail when he was younger.
 The first five vertebrae are fused so he cannot bend that portion of this tail, but he can wag the back half of his tail.
 Maddie is a long haired Himalayan mix female who suffers from cataracts and a condition called nystagmus, also known as quivering eyes.
 Clawdia is a petite female calico cat who is severely underweight and malnourished.
 Two of the cats, Mr Finnegan and Sir Keegan, have muscle atrophy in their back legs that should, thankfully, correct itself with proper nutrition and exercise.
 At this point, they are so week they have trouble walking and simply standing on their back legs, probably due to prolonged time spent in a cage or carrier.
 You can feel every bone in Sir Keegan's body with ease.
 He is filthy from being forced to lie in urine and feces for extended periods.
 Unlike animals from other hoarding cases, they are expected to fully recover and live healthy, happy lives.

-Our adoption fee is $125 for a kitten ($225 for two kittens).
-Cats aged 6-12 months old are $100 each ($175 for two).
-Adults cats (cats over one year of age) are $75.
+Our adoption fee is $125 for cats less than 6 months old ($200 for two).
+Cats more than 6 months old are $75.
 The fee includes testing for feline leukemia and aids, the series of distemper vaccines, the rabies vaccines, wormings, advantage so they are flea free when you take them home, a veterinary exam, and the spay or neuter.
 Microchipping is available for an additional $45.
 The adoption fee is waived for qualifying adopters interested in one of our sponsored cats.

 At the time of adoption, adopters must sign a contract indicating their willingness to obtain all remaining vaccinations, treatments, and spay or neuter.
 If a placement doesn't work out (e.g., a family member discovers he/she is allergic), the animal is returned to the Stray Connection and re-adopted.